Customs Anti-smuggling Act

 Article 36

-Any person who smuggles import or export cargoes, or handles smuggled cargoes shall be imposed with a fine no more than three times the value of the cargoes in question.
+Ⅰ.Any person who smuggles import or export goods, or handles smuggled goods shall be imposed with a fine no more than three times the value of the goods in question.

-Any person who loads or unloads, delivers, receives, hides, buys, or sells the smuggled cargoes shall be imposed with a fine no more than NTD 90,000; anyone who hires or induces others to do so shall also be imposed with the same amount of fine.
+Ⅱ.Any person who loads or unloads, delivers, receives, hides, buys, or sells the smuggled goods shall be imposed with a fine of no more than NTD 90,000; anyone who hires or induces others to do so shall also be imposed with the same amount of fine.

-The smuggled cargoes referred to in the preceding paragraphs shall be confiscated.
+Ⅲ.The smuggled goods referred to in the preceding paragraphs shall be confiscated.

-A person who has loaded or unloaded, delivered, received, stored, bought or sold smuggled goods in ignorance shall be exempted from penalties provided such case is confirmed by Customs.
+Ⅳ.A person who has loaded or unloaded, delivered, received, stored, bought or sold smuggled goods in ignorance shall be exempted from penalties provided such case is confirmed by Customs.

 Article 37

-In case a declaration of import cargoes is made, Customs may, according to the nature of the case, either imposes a fine no more than five times the duties evaded together with the confiscation of the cargoes in question, or only confiscates the cargoes in question, if there is:
+Ⅰ.In case a declaration of import goods is made, Customs may, according to the nature of the case, either imposes a fine no more than five times the duties evaded together with the confiscation of the goods in question, or only confiscates the goods in question, if there is:

-(2) a false declaration of the quality, value or specification;
+2.A false declaration of the quality, value or specification;

-(3) a submission of forged, altered, or false invoice or certificate; or
+3.A submission of forged, altered, or false invoice or certificate; or

-(4) any other violation of this Act and relevant laws.
+4.Any other violation of this Act and relevant laws.

-Where any of offenses specified in the preceding paragraph occurs after a declaration of export cargoes is made, a fine no more than NTD 3,000,000 shall be imposed, and the cargoes in question may be confiscated.
+Ⅱ.Where any of the offenses specified in the preceding paragraph occurs after a declaration of export goods is made, a fine no more than NTD 3,000,000 shall be imposed, and the goods in question may be confiscated.

-Where any of the offenses specified in the preceding paragraphs is involved with an evasion from trade control, a penalty shall be imposed pursuant to paragraphs 1 and 3 of the preceding Article.
+Ⅲ.Where any of the offenses specified in the preceding paragraphs is involved with an evasion from trade control, a penalty shall be imposed pursuant to Paragraphs 1 and 3 of the preceding article.

-Where any of the offenses specified in paragraph 1 occurs while declaring the exportation of processed cargoes eligible for duty drawback of the import material used, a fine no more than five times the duty over-rebated shall be imposed, and the export cargo in question may be confiscated.
+Ⅳ.Where any of the offenses specified in Paragraph 1 occurs while declaring the exportation of processed goods eligible for duty drawback of the import material used, a fine no more than five times the duty over-rebated shall be imposed, and the export goods in question may be confiscated.

 Article 38

-Where there are dutiable or controlled goods in a postal letter or parcel, and the envelope thereof is neither correctly marked with the quality, quantity, weight and value of the goods, nor attached with those information, Customs may confiscate the goods and notify its receiver or sender, if the involvement of smuggling or evading from control is confirmed,.
+Where there are dutiable or controlled goods in a postal letter or parcel, and the envelope thereof is neither correctly marked with the quality, quantity, weight and value of the goods, nor attached with those information, Customs may confiscate the goods and notify its receiver or sender, if the involvement of smuggling or evading from control is verified.

 Article 39

-Where an inward or outward passenger carrying dutiable or controlled goods but not applies for inspection or intends to evade inspection, the goods in question shall be confiscated, and that passenger may be penalized pursuant to paragraph 1 of Article 36.
+Ⅰ.Where an inward or outward passenger carrying dutiable or controlled goods but not applies for inspection or intends to evade inspection, the goods in question shall be confiscated, and that passenger may be penalized pursuant to Paragraph 1, Article 36.

-Where a passenger declaring the importation or exportation of the unaccompanied baggage violates this Act or relevant laws, or evades customs duty, a penalty shall be imposed pursuant to the provision of Article 37.
+Ⅱ.Where a passenger declaring the importation or exportation of the unaccompanied baggage violates this Act or relevant laws, or evades customs duty, a penalty shall be imposed pursuant to the provision of Article 37.

 Article 39-1